honours and awards

 The Distinguished Speakers Program is an outreach program of ACM that brings distinguished speakers from academia, industry, and government together to give presentations to ACM chapters, members, and the greater IT community in a variety of venues and formats.

 Nominated by the Smart Cities Council Australia / New Zealand, I was shortlisted and won the Gold Disruptor Award in the ICT Researcher of the Year category of the ACS Digital Disruptors Awards 2017.
 The awards honour the efforts of Australia’s ICT professionals, recognising the teams and individuals at the forefront of digital disruption.

-I received a Young Tall Poppy Science Award 2013 recognising Queensland’s best scientists, combining world-class research with a passionate commitment to communicating science.
+I received a Young Tall Poppy Science Award 2013 by the Australian Institute of Policy & Science (AIPS) recognising Queensland’s best scientists, combining world-class research with a passionate commitment to communicating science.

 In addition to previous QUT Vice-Chancellor’s Performance Awards in 2007 and 2008 for my research work “in recognition of a significant and superior contribution to the work of the University,” I received a team-based VC Performance Award in 2012 for the outstanding research performance of the Urban Informatics Research Lab under my direction and leadership.